JoergHeseler/mesh-samples-for-preservation-testing/README.md

-# 3D Sample Files for Digital Preservation Testing [WORK IN PROGRESS]
+# ⚠️ Warning: Experimental Project ⚠️<br/><br/>3D Sample Files for Digital Preservation Testing

 This repository provides sample 3D files in various “archive-friendly” formats and subversions for testing with digital preservation tools.